AudioLotus/D2Flwrz/docs/Raids/Last-Wish/2-Shuro-Chi.md

 ### Team Setup

-Guardians should divide into two different sets of roles
+You should divide the team into two different sets of roles
 - Three to shoot almond lasers
 - Four for the puzzles